SPY: A Magnet System for a High-pressure Gaseous TPC Neutrino Detector: Mechanical design

 \subsubsection{Yoke FEA analysis}

 To determine if the yoke will be able to support and absorb the loads of the assembly, a simple FEA analysis using reaction forces from the FEA analyses of the pressure-vessel head and the cryostat/pressure-vessel shell was performed.
-Using only the gravitational loads of the yoke and solenoid, the initial results, in Figure~\ref{fig:Yoke Deform}, show that an unrestrained assembly will not maintain design tolerances.
-To maintain design tolerances, the individual yoke sections will be bound together with hoop sections.
+Using only the gravitational loads of the yoke and solenoid, the initial results shown in Figure~\ref{fig:Yoke Deform} indicate that unrestrained sections of the yoke will begin slipping.
+To ensure stability of the assembly, the individual yoke sections will need to be bound together with hoop sections.
 The hoops help to evenly distribute the gravitational loads and make the yoke assembly sufficiently strong.
 Additionally, the results indicate that the assembly is sufficiently strong.
-The boundary conditions of the simulations can be seen in Figure~\ref{fig:Yoke BC}.
+The boundary conditions of the simulations can be seen in Figure~\ref{fig:Yoke_BC}.
 The stress and deformation results of the simulation can be seen in Figure~\ref{fig:Hoop Yoke Deform}, and Figure~\ref{fig:Hoop Yoke Stress}.
 The results show that the deformation is negligible and the stresses in the model are manageable.
 Due to simplifications of the assembly FEA model, non-realistic stresses develop at localized regions.
 Further refinement of the design and FEA model is required to finalize the yoke design.